 Conflict of interest

-When business decisions are made by Tele2, conflict of interest should be avoided, so that decisions are always in the best interest of Tele2 and its Business Partners.
-Personal relations or considerations may never cause to influence Tele2’s decision making.
-This includes not only potential gains given to Tele2 employees, but also to relatives and friends of Tele2 employees.
-Business Partners are expected to identify any possible conflict of interest in their (prospective) relationship with Tele2, and inform Tele2 of such conflicts.
+When business decisions are made by Business Partners, conflict of interest should be avoided, so that decisions are always in the best interest of Tele2 and its Business Partners.
+Personal relations or considerations may never cause to influence Business Partners’ decision making.
+This includes not only potential gains given to Business Partner employees, but also to relatives and friends of Business Partner employees.
+Business Partners are expected to identify any possible conflict of interest in their (prospective) relationship with Tele2 and inform Tele2 of such conflicts.

 Business Partners need to be aware that, to avoid risk of conflict of interest, the following applies to Tele2 employees:

-• Employees may not, without the company’s written consent, work outside Tele2 in any capacity (e.g. employment, consultancy, Board membership).
+• Employees may not, without the company’s written consent, work outside Tele2 in any capacity (e.g. employment, consultancy, Board membership) if the other employment or assignment competes with Tele2’s activities.
+Additional local rules for work outside Tele2 may also apply.

 • If there is any risk, however small, for conflict of interest, employees are expected to immediately inform their manager.